Whole Earth Forecaster Home

 Moonquakes

-Between 1969 and 1972, six seismic stations were deployed on the lunar surface during Apollo missions.
+Between 1969 and 1972, six seismic stations were deployed on the lunar surface during the Apollo missions.
 Seismic data was continuously recorded until 1977.
-Below are compared daily Moonquakes for 1976 and 1977 and The Berg Timer.
+Below are compared daily Moonquakes for 1976 and 1977 and the Berg Timer.

 Both earthquakes and moonquakes share the same timing behavior with respect to planetary positions, as represented by BT.